kganallinone/PropertyTransferReport/README.md

 ### PTR System LOGO
 [<img src="https://github.com/kganallinone/PropertyTransferReport/assets/86733485/c6a11cea-a2e0-4493-877a-997e05d3fa7e" heigth="300" width="300"/>](https://www.mediafire.com/file/d2vksih1vi6kp6e/PropertyTransfer.zip/file)
 ## DESCRIPTION
-The Property Transfer Report System is a Python-based solution that leverages the power of CustomTkinter as the graphical user interface (GUI) and Pyrebase4 as the database to facilitate the seamless transfer of items from one location to another.
+The **Property Transfer Report System** is a Python-based solution that leverages the power of *CustomTkinter* as the graphical user interface (GUI) and *Pyrebase4* as the database to *facilitate the seamless transfer of items from one location to another*.

 With the customTkinter GUI, the system provides a user-friendly interface that allows authorized users to navigate through the system effortlessly.
 The customTkinter library enhances the standard Tkinter functionality, offering a more customized and visually appealing user experience.
 Users can easily input and manage data, create transfer requests, and access relevant information with ease.